element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `search_all_users` (boolean): Defines whether to search all users visible to your homeserver at the time the search is performed.
 If set to true, will return all users known to the homeserver matching the search query.
 If false, search results will only contain users visible in public rooms and users sharing a room with the requester.

   NB.
-If you set this to true, and the last time the user_directory search indexes were (re)built was before Synapse 1.44, you’ll have to rebuild the indexes in order to search through all known users.
+If you set this to true, and the last time the user_directory search indexes were (re)built was before Synapse 1.44, you'll have to rebuild the indexes in order to search through all known users.

   These indexes are built the first time Synapse starts; admins can manually trigger a rebuild via the API following the instructions [for running background updates](../administration/admin_api/background_updates.md#run), set to true to return search results containing all known users, even if that user does not share a room with the requester.